andela/suyabay/index.rst

 ---------------

-Suyabay has many offerings for developers, but at its core, our API lets you do all the things that Foursquare and Swarm users are able to in our mobile apps and websites.
+Suyabay has many offerings for developers, but at its core, our API lets you do all the things that Suyabay and Swarm users are able to in our mobile apps and websites.
 Be sure to read our Getting Started Guide before diving in below.